brunomonteirosud/html-json-test/README.md

-# html-json-test
+# HTML Test Page
-HTML page populated with JSON data
+A responsive HTML test page populated with JSON data.

+## Features
+TODO

+## How to run the project
+TODO

+## Technology stack
+TODO